-Miha, you are not a real cook after all.
+Mija, you are not a real cook after all.
 Real cooks make their own tortillas.

 Of course, this was her way of teasing me.
-We had a long discussion about how she learned to make corn tortillas with your abuela (grandma) years ago, and has been making them ever since.
+We had a long discussion about how she learned to make corn tortillas with her abuela (grandma) years ago, and has been making them ever since.

-Corn Tortillas – Fresh Vs Store-Bought
+Corn Flour Tortilla – Fresh Vs Store-Bought

-Although most American cooks do not regularly make tortillas from scratch, I will say, there times to make them and times to buy them.
+Although most American cooks do not regularly make tortillas from scratch, I will say, there are times to make them and times to buy them.

 You can find pretty darn good flour tortillas at the grocery store.
 It’s still worth making them on occasion because homemade flour tortillas are so fluffy and soft.